Are You on Your Mobile Phone? Click here for 2800+ mobile optimized, self help and self growth articles.

 When trouble comes, which it inevitably does, they intensify their avoidance of their feelings.

-What they haven’t realized is that the very act of avoiding feelings with their various forms of self-abandonment creates the pain they are trying so hard to avoid.
-By trying to hide from their feelings – their inner child – they’ve been causing their inner child to feel the anxiety, depression, shame and anger that result from self-abandonment.
+What they haven’t realized is that the very act of avoiding feelings with their various forms of self-abandonment creates some of the pain they are trying so hard to avoid.
+By trying to hide from their feelings – their inner child – they’ve been causing their inner child to feel the anxiety, depression, shame, and anger that result from self-abandonment.
 Then they’ve tried to hide from knowing that they were the ones creating these feelings with more self-abandonment.
 This hiding inevitably results in more troubles, such as failed relationships or illness.

 They have not learned to grow with their troubles.